With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in De Kalb County, AL. Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in De Kalb County, Alabama can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Cherokee Etowah Dekalb Cmhc Dekalb County Office is a mental health treatment center in De Kalb County, AL, located at 301 14th Street Nw, 35967 zip code area.
 Cherokee Etowah Dekalb Cmhc Dekalb County Office provides outpatient treatment and telemedicine/telehealth.
-Cherokee Etowah Dekalb Cmhc Dekalb County Office offers dialectical behavior therapy, behavior modification and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-Cherokee Etowah Dekalb Cmhc Dekalb County Office also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Cherokee Etowah Dekalb Cmhc Dekalb County Office consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Cherokee Etowah Dekalb Cmhc Dekalb County Office offers cognitive behavioral therapy, behavior modification and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+Cherokee Etowah Dekalb Cmhc Dekalb County Office also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Cherokee Etowah Dekalb Cmhc Dekalb County Office consist of case management, suicide prevention services and court-ordered outpatient treatment.

 Dekalb Regional Medical Center is a mental health clinic in Dekalb County, Alabama, located at 200 Medical Center Drive Sw, 35968 zip code.
 Dekalb Regional Medical Center offers telemedicine/telehealth and hospital inpatient treatment.
-Dekalb Regional Medical Center provides group therapy, cognitive behavioral therapy and psychotropic medication to adults and seniors 65 or older.
-Dekalb Regional Medical Center also supports seniors or older adults, veterans and people with Alzheimer's or dementia.
-Some other services provided by Dekalb Regional Medical Center include family psychoeducation, integrated primary care services and intensive case management.
+Dekalb Regional Medical Center provides group therapy, psychotropic medication and individual psychotherapy to seniors 65 or older and adults.
+Dekalb Regional Medical Center also supports people with Alzheimer's or dementia, veterans and seniors or older adults.
+Some other services provided by Dekalb Regional Medical Center include education services, illness management and recovery and family psychoeducation.

 Yes, Alabama offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.